bartoszadamczyk/glowing-darcula/README.md

 # Glowing Darcula Theme for JetBrains IDEs

 Glowing Darcula is a high contrast theme, based on the iconic Darcula theme from JetBrains.
-Carefully selected bright colours are working great with darkened backgrounds.
+Carefully selected bright colors are working great with darkened backgrounds.
 Glowing Darcula Theme is excellent for sunny days when you work outside or close to the window.
 The theme provides a smaller contrast between the dark mode editor and other light windows, outside the IDE.
 Thoroughly implemented with attention to details provides a stable addition to your favourite IDE.
 In addition to improving almost every single colour, Glowing Darcula brings beautiful blue accents to your Editor